smartheim/wifi-captive-rs/readme.md

 IMO a good one would fake network manager responses which requires a dbus service.
 The dbus crate is currently (as of Nov 2019) restructuring how dbus services are written.

-## System ports

-The default ports as mentioned above are:

-* port 80 for the webserver,
-* port 67/68 for DHCP and
-* port 53 for the dns server.

-Those ports are considered "system" ports and require elevated permissions.
-You need to either run the application as root or set the NET_BINDSERVICE capability like so:
-`sudo setcap CAP_NET_BIND_SERVICE=+eip /path/to/binary`.

-Because this is tedious during development, you can use the helper program *set_net_cap* in `scripts`.
+Because system ports are tedious to work with during development, you can use the helper program *set_net_cap* in `scripts`.
 Use it like this: `./scripts/set_net_cap target/debug/wifi-captive`.
 Just add it as a last build step to your development environment.

 It makes use of the fact that a setuid program doesn't require you to enter a password.